pjdurden/House-Price-Prediction-Multiple-Linear-and-Keras-Regression/README.md

 # House-Price-Prediction
-House price prediction using MUltiple Linear regression and Keras Regression
+House price prediction using Multiple Linear regression and Keras Regression

 This is a famous data set for beginners practicing regression.
 In this program, I will implement multivariate linear/keras regression to predict the "Sale prices" of houses.